rocket-pool/RPIPs/tokenomics-explainers/005-glossary.md

 **LP:** Liquidity Pool.
 A pool of liquidity held by a smart contract that allows for on-chain trading between a pair of tokens.
 For the purposes of these explainers, an RPL-rETH pair at a ratio of 90:10.

-**Megapools:** A single RP contract serving as the withdrawal address for multiple validators.
+**Megapools:** A single Rocket Pool contract serving as the withdrawal address for multiple validators.

 **MEV Theft:** When a node operator steals execution-layer rewards for profit.
 This requires a sophisticated, unethical, and lucky operator.
 See Node Level Penalties.